alexarje/sensing/book/week2.md

 2. Stop whenever you hear something interesting
 3. Write a note on why you stopped and what was interesting
 ```
+### Steven Feld and Acoustemology

+[Steven Feld](https://en.wikipedia.org/wiki/Steven_Feld) (1949–) is an American anthropologist and ethnomusicologist known for his pioneering work on the relationship between sound, culture, and perception.
+Feld introduced the concept of *acoustemology* as a blend of "acoustics" and "epistemology" to describe how knowledge and experience are shaped through sound and listening.

+Acoustemology emphasizes that listening is not just a sensory act but a way of knowing and engaging with the world.
+Feld’s research, particularly with the Kaluli people of Papua New Guinea, demonstrates how sound is deeply embedded in social life, memory, and identity.
+He explored how environmental sounds, music, and language are interconnected, and how communities use sound to make sense of their surroundings.

+Key aspects of acoustemology include:
+- **Sound as Knowledge**: Understanding that sound is a primary medium for learning, communicating, and relating to place.
+- **Cultural Listening**: Recognizing that listening practices are shaped by cultural context, history, and environment.
+- **Sonic Identity**: Investigating how communities define themselves and their spaces through distinctive soundscapes and musical traditions.

+Feld’s work encourages researchers and listeners to consider how sound shapes experience and meaning, and how listening can be a method for understanding both local and global cultures.
+Acoustemology has influenced fields such as anthropology, sound studies, and ethnomusicology, expanding the ways we think about the role of sound in human life.

 ## Sound objects